Gluten-Free Naan Bread

 - Shape each piece into a circle about ¼-inch thick (almost like a small pizza crust).

 - Place each round onto the pan you lined with wax paper.

 - Cover the pan with a clean kitchen towel for 25-30 minutes to allow the dough rounds to rise (or proof).

 - After the 25-30 minutes of rising time is up, it's time to fry the bread rounds for 3-4 minutes on each side in a skillet.
-Use a small amount of olive oil (1/2 teaspoon per side of each round of dough) over medium-high heat.
+Use a small amount of olive oil (up to ½ teaspoon per side of each round of dough) over medium-high heat.

 - After frying each dough round, transfer it to the foil-lined pan.